galaxyproject/galaxy-hub/content/news/2023-01-20-accessibility-report/index.md

 ---

 Hello, I'm Laila a front-end developer for Galaxy from the Freiburg team, and part of the UI/UX working-group.
 For the upcoming 23.0 update improving Galaxy's accessibility was a high priority for the UI/UX team.
 This is a preview of some of the accessibility related changes I am most excited about.
-I'd like to bring more attention to accessibility in general, and hope to show how increased focus on accessibility benefit everybody's user experience.
+We would like to bring more attention to accessibility in general, and hope to show how increased focus on accessibility benefits everyone's user experience.

 This is just a selection of some highlights.
 The accessibility has improved in many regions throughout Galaxy, and there is more in the works for future releases.
+We still have some work to do until Galaxy is as accessible as we want it to be, so please continue reporting any accessibility concerns you run into.

 ## Tags